ROCm/rocDecode/docs/install/rocDecode-build-and-install.rst

 After installation, the rocDecode libraries will be copied to ``/opt/rocm/lib`` and the rocDecode header files will be copied to ``/opt/rocm/include/rocdecode``.

 Build and install the rocDecode test module.
-This module is required to use the rocDecode samples, and can only be installed if ``rocDecode-setup.py`` was run with ``--developer ON``.
+This module is required if you'll be using the rocDecode samples, and can only be installed if ``rocDecode-setup.py`` was run with ``--developer ON``.

 .. code:: shell